ponoma1202/U2PL_copy/README.md

 You may need to replace the relative paths for `data_root` and `data_list` values in the configuration files with explicit paths.
 Also edit the
 TODO's in each sbatch shell script.

+The U2PL model used a batch size of 16, however, the replicated U2PL model could only use a batch size of 14 before running out of 80 GB of GPU memory.

 ### Directory Guide within U2PL project folder
 ```angular2html
 U2PL